neoforged/Documentation/docs/advanced/extensibleenums.md

 Certain parameters have additional rules:

 - If the parameter is an int ID parameter related to a `@IndexedEnum` annotation on the enum, then it is ignored and replaced by the entry's ordinal.
-If said parameter is specified inline in the JSON, then it must be specified as `-1`.
+If said parameter is specified inline in the JSON, then it must be specified as `-1`, otherwise an exception is thrown.
-- If the parameter is a String name parameter related to a `@NamedEnum` annotation on the enum, then it must be prefixed by the mod ID in the `namespace:path` format known from `ResourceLocation`s.
+- If the parameter is a String name parameter related to a `@NamedEnum` annotation on the enum, then it must be prefixed by the mod ID in the `namespace:path` format known from `ResourceLocation`s, otherwise an exception is thrown.

 #### Retrieving the Generated Constant